 Leonard had Virginia’s body cremated, during which the crematorium played a recording of “Dance of the Blessed Spirits” by Gluck.
 Afterward, Leonard came home and went for a long walk with his friend Willie, who later wrote an account of their conversation that day:

 “He [Leonard] spoke with terrible bitterness of the fools who played the music by Gluck…which promised some happy reunion or survival in a future life.
 ‘She is dead and utterly destroyed,’ he said, and all his profound disbelief in religion and its consolations were present in those words.
 It was impossible to comfort him in his loneliness and sense of loss…I referred to her belief which he had mentioned in his letter that she thought she was going mad and would not recover this time, and I said we must believe that her belief was right.
 He denied this passionately and said ‘No, she could have recovered as she had done from previous attacks.’”

 In the months that followed Virginia’s death, Leonard continued to lead his quiet life at his home in Rodmell, named Monk’s House.
-His friends advised him not to stay in the house alone but he refused to leave because “It is no good trying to delude oneself that one can escape the consequences of a great catastrophe.”
+His friends advised him not to stay in the house alone but he refused to leave, stating: “It is no good trying to delude oneself that one can escape the consequences of a great catastrophe.”
 Leonard answered condolence letters, continued to run the Hogarth Press and commissioned a fellow writer to write a book about Virginia, which never came to fruition.
-Yet eventually he longed for London:
+Yet, eventually he longed for London, according to his autobiography: